 The volume as originally fitted was known to pickup audible mains noise ~ mainly from the neon indicator ~ It was this problem and seeing my screened ALPS pot that lead the owner to have this amplifier modified

-New input phonos were wired parallel to the 4 pin DIN and a LNE mains socket fitted nicely in place of the Bulgin socket
+New input phonos were wired parallel to the 4 pin DIN and a BBC LNE mains socket fitted nicely in place of the Bulgin socket

-There was no audible hum pick—up from this arrangement although the phono inputs are near the mains selector ~ If the phono connectors were mounted lower down they may pickup crosstalk from the output capacitor cans and so need additional screening
+If the phono connectors were mounted lower down they may pickup crosstalk from the output capacitor cans and may need additional screening but they were shrouded from the mains

 " Well I don't really care ~ If it's wrong or if it's right "